Ex-North Korean spy recounts Olympic plot to blow up plane

 "The bomb was a small Panasonic radio, behind that there were ... batteries.
 North Korea built it so half of it acted as an explosive with chemicals in, the other half could be used as a regular radio," says Kim.

 They took the bomb to Baghdad.
-As they boarded the Korean Airlines flight 858, destined for Seoul, officials confiscated the batteries in the radio -- without which the bomb was useless.
+As they boarded the Korean Air Lines Flight 858, destined for Seoul, officials confiscated the batteries in the radio -- without which the bomb was useless.

 "I was very nervous at that time," Kim says.
 "I picked up the batteries, put them back in the radio and complained to the officials.
 When I turned on the radio, sound came out so I told them they were making too much of a fuss."
 Officials then allowed Kim to pass through security and board with the radio intact.